Day 3

 Close friends visiting Raymond before the surgery.

 A new friend from their cell group also happened to work at the hospital.
-Her office was in the same area as the operating theatre, and she and Jazemine managed to meet on the morning of Raymond’s operation to pray together.
+Her office was in the same area as the operating theatre, and she and Jezamine managed to meet on the morning of Raymond’s operation to pray together.

 The Wongs and their cell group friend met at 7.30am on the morning of the surgery to pray for Raymond.

-Jazemine knew she was not alone.
+Jezamine knew she was not alone.

 “At the end of the night, I calmed down because I knew it is in God’s hands,” she said.